 - Equity price risk.
 The Company is subject to equity price risk arising from changes in the market values of its equity securities portfolio.
-The most material exposures are to policyholder with-profits and unit-linked funds, which are exposed to a fall in the value of the funds due to increasing costs of policyholder guarantees and falls in the value of annual management charges respectively. - Property price risk: The Company is subject to property price risk directly due to holdings of investment properties and indirectly through property collateral on commercial mortgage and equity release mortgage loans held in its subsidiary UKA. - Interest rate risk: Interest rate risk arises primarily from the Company's nominal and real yield curve exposure within both assets and liabilities.
+The most material exposures are to policyholder with-profits and unit-linked funds, which are exposed to a fall in the value of the funds due to increasing costs of policyholder guarantees and falls in the value of annual management charges respectively. - Equity price volatility risk: The Company is subject to equity price volatility arising from its equity securities portfolio.
+The most material exposures are within policyholder with-profits funds, for which an increase in the expected future volatility of equity securities increases the costs of policyholder guarantees. - Property price risk: The Company and its subsidiaries are subject to property price risk directly due to holdings of investment properties and indirectly through property collateral on commercial mortgage and equity release mortgage loans. - Inflation risk: Inflation risk arises primarily from the Company's exposure to expense inflation and exposure to inflation-linked benefits within its annuity portfolio. - Interest rate risk: Interest rate risk arises primarily from the Company's nominal and real yield curve exposure within both assets and liabilities.
 Interest rate risk also exists for policies that carry investment guarantees on early surrender or at maturity, where claim values can become higher than the value of backing assets when interest rates rise or fall. - Foreign currency exchange rate risk: The Company is subject to currency risk from financial instruments held in currencies other than Sterling.
 The Company has branches in other jurisdictions where assets and liabilities are denominated in currencies other than Sterling. - Derivative risk: The Company is exposed to market risk through its derivative portfolio.
-Derivatives are used for efficient investment management, risk hedging purposes or to structure specific retail-savings products. - Correlation risk: The Company recognises that lapse behaviour and potential increases in consumer expectations are sensitive to and interdependent with market movements and interest rates.
+Derivatives are used for efficient investment management, risk hedging purposes or to structure specific retail savings products.

+• Correlation risk: The Company recognises that lapse behaviour and potential increases in consumer expectations are sensitive to and interdependent with market movements and interest rates.
 These interdependencies are taken into consideration in the SCR and in scenario analysis.